-The ChatComposer component remains at the bottom of the Chat panel and can accept user input as text that will be sent into the chat as the next message.
+The ChatComposer component remains at the bottom of the chat panel and can accept user input as text that will be sent into the chat as the next message.
 Users are allowed to attach images or other attachments to their messages before sending.
 Emojis may optionally be used in the ChatComposer as well, represented via the Emoji Picker component.
 When a message is delivered, the system can display a “delivered” message.
 Once it is opened by a customer, “Delivered” becomes “Opened”.
 Timestamps are left-aligned for both the user and the customer.

 The ChatComposer component accepts children that will render in between the attachments and emojis Buttons and the Send Button.
 This region may be used to provided additional actions such as pre-built phrases.

 The following demo includes all of the individual components and regions documented above.
-This demo is the best representation of the capabilities of the Chat component.